 Our Board

-Brian Hogan, Past Chair
+Brian Hogan, Chair

 Brian Hogan served as the Chair of PVI for its inaugural five years.
 He felt drawn to join the Providence Village Board by the mission of the Sisters of Providence to serve the needs of the vulnerable populations.
 The vision of the Sisters to build a community that could bring together a range of partnerships and collaborations that would provide support to those populations within our community is what attracted him to accept the invitation to become formally engaged.